hai-vr/documentation/docs/products/starmesh/install.md

 [//]: # (:::tip)

-[//]: # (The ALCOM and VCC package managers can be used in non-VRChat projects, which could be useful if you want to use liltoon,)
+[//]: # (The ALCOM and VCC package managers can be used in non-VRChat projects, which could be useful if you want to use lilToon,)

 [//]: # (or other packages in non-VRChat projects.)